 Bulging Disc in Neck

 A bulging disc in the neck occurs when a disc is damaged, protrudes into, and narrows the space in the cervical spine.
 This disc protrusion is caused by the surrounding vertebrae squeezing the disc and causing it to bulge out into the spinal column.
+Fixing a bulging disc in the neck may require surgery if causing pain chronically.

 When most people hear the words “bulging disc” they generally think “back” not “neck.”
 However, the cervical spine, or neck, has the same anatomy as the rest of the spine – including discs.
 Learn more about the causes, symptoms, and treatment for a bulging disc in the neck below.